-Thinking that it’s impossible to train any other animal besides dog is wrong.
+Thinking that it’s impossible to train any other animal besides a dog is wrong.
 Almost every animal is trainable.
 For example, you can train a cat but it will learn tricks slower, yet it’s still trainable.
 Dogs are truly one of the smartest domestic animals but so are guinea pigs.
-Guinea pigs are very friendly, nice, and love companionship.

-When it comes to the simplest tricks, this is one of the first tricks you can teach your guinea pig, and it’s adorable, too!
+When it comes to the simplest tricks, this is one of the first tricks you can teach your guinea pig.
 Many owners will unconsciously teach their pigs to react to their names without even knowing it.
 But, if you’re struggling to make this work, here’s how you do it.

 First, be sure to often repeat the desired name when you want the guinea pig to come to you.
 This name should be repeated every time you give it some treats or when you want to play with your pig.
 Remember that this exercise should be performed outside of the cage.